Algebraic independence of solutions to multiple Lotka-Volterra systems: Introduction

 The main improvement over degree of nonminimality methods is that we do not need to consider \emph{any} differential field extension, thereby facilitating the computations by working exclusively over the complex numbers.
 Finally, to classify the possible relations between solutions, we generalize a theorem of Brestovski \cite[Theorem 2]{brestovski1989algebraic}, which was already used by Duan and Nagloo \cite{duan2025algebraic}.
 This theorem puts strong restrictions on the possible relations between solutions of very specific equations.
 We generalize it to constrain relations between multiple equations.

 Our article is organized as follows.
 Section \ref{sec: prelim} contains preliminaries on the model theory of differential fields, $D$-varieties and differential forms.
 In subsection \ref{subsec: brestovski}, we prove a slight generalization of a result of Brestovski \cite{brestovski1989algebraic} which controls the possible relations between solutions of strongly minimal equations of a specific form.
 Section \ref{sec: LV} is dedicated to the proof of our main theorems.
-In subsections \ref{subsec: complex inv curve}, we classify the complex invariant curves, and use that information to prove strong minimality of $LV_{a,b,c,d}$, as long as $b \neq d$ and $LV_{a,b,c,d}^{2d}$.
+In subsections \ref{subsec: complex inv curve}, we classify the complex invariant curves, and use that information to prove strong minimality of the set of non-degenerate solutions of $LV_{a,b,c,d}$, as long as $b \neq d$, and give a shorter proof of strong minimality of non-degenerate solutions of $LV_{a,b,c,d}^{2d}$.
 Using our generalization of Brestovski's theorem, we classify all possible algebraic relations between solutions to strongly minimal Lotka-Volterra systems in subsection \ref{subsec: ortho}.
 Finally, we classify the invariant curves of systems of the form $LV_{a,b,c,b}$ in subsection \ref{subsec: b is d}.

 \textbf{Acknowledgements.}